-The disruption of the retail industry as a result of the novel coronavirus has created an urgency for retailers to quickly pivot how they run their businesses.
+The disruption of the retail industry as a result of the novel coronavirus has created an urgency for business owners to quickly pivot how they operate, with customer safety in retail stores being a top priority.

-Omnichannel solutions that were once seen as a “nice-to-have” have now become a necessity if retailers want to continue to sell to their customers.
-When choosing to offer curbside pickup, there are best practices that should be considered for the safety of your customers and employees.
+Omnichannel solutions that were once seen as a “nice-to-have” have now become a necessity if retailers want to continue to sell to their shoppers.
+When choosing to offer curbside pickup, there are best practices that should be considered for the health and safety of your customers and employees.
 In this article, we’ll cover:

 - Clearly outlining your curbside pickup flow